-- If you love spice, I recommend adding a jalapeno to either the avocado herb salsa or to the onions and poblanos.
-Personally I find poblano peppers mild so I love having the extra spice.
+- If you love spice, I recommend adding jalapeno to either the avocado herb salsa or to the onions and poblanos.
+Personally, I find poblano peppers mild so I love having the extra spice.

 - Craving more veggies?
 You can add all kinds of veggies to this taco filling to mix up the flavors.
 My personal favorites are diced zucchini and corn.
 Add it alongside the mushrooms.
 The corn adds some sweetness and crunch which I love.

 - Looking for fiber?
 Add some black beans to the mix for a more substantial and filling taco.
 You could also toss in some quinoa or brown rice.